Early Echoic Skills Assessment and Program Planner (EESAPP)

 So, for early speech learners who may not be developing as quickly as expected, it’s helpful to evaluate their ability to echo what they hear.
 We can find out which critical parts are missing (like correct vowels) or where the breakdown is (like omitting whole syllables or parts of words).
 This can give us a starting point for how to arrange the right kind of speech-learning activities.

-EESA Guide
+EESAPP Guide

 In addition, Appendix A has answers for Frequently Asked Questions and Appendix B has printable forms and supplementary materials for use in developing and maintaining a speech-language program.
-Appendix C has information for translations of EESA into non-English languages.
+Appendix C has information for translations of EESAPP into non-English languages.

-EESA Protocol
+EESAPP Protocol

-The EESA Protocol contains the EESA-R echoic speech assessment and a Work Packet for program planning.
+The EESAPP Protocol contains the EESA-R echoic speech assessment and a Work Packet for program planning.
 The Protocol’s tasks were designed as an assessment and “start-up kit” for those who are responsible for teaching learners to achieve useable speech in meaningful contexts.
 The Protocol serves as a launch point for echoic speech assessment and program planning, but users are encouraged to seek additional input from speech-language professionals.